Cray-HPE/docs-csm/operations/iuf/stages/prepare_images.md

 ## Artifacts created

-The artifacts created by the `prepare-images` stage can found by examining a Kubernetes ConfigMap associated with the IUF activity specified when executing the `prepare-images` stage.
-The following examples show how to find the management node and managed node artifacts.
+The artifacts created by the `prepare-images` stage can found by examining the output from `iuf run` or by examining a Kubernetes ConfigMap associated with the IUF activity specified when executing the `prepare-images` stage.
+The following examples show how to find the management node and managed node artifacts from the ConfigMap.

 (`ncn-m001#`) Examine the activity ConfigMap to identify the management node images and CFS configurations created by `prepare-images`.